 India and Sri Lanka declared joint winners in Champions Trophy 2002

-The 2002 edition got bigger and better, with 12 teams now competing in the ICC Champions Trophy and the tournament being held in Sri Lanka.
+The 2002 edition got bigger and better, with twelve teams now competing in the ICC Champions Trophy and the tournament being held in Sri Lanka.
 India had Virender Sehwag garnering runs for fun in that tournament as he ended up being the highest run-scorer with 271 runs.
 Host nation’s Muttiah Muralitharan ended as the highest wicket-taker with 10 scalps to his name in that edition.

 India and Sri Lanka had reached the final and the latter had given a paltry target of 222 runs, banking on half-centuries by Mahela Jayawardene and Russel Arnold.
 However, India could only bat 8.4 overs with their scoreline reading 38/1 when the game was disrupted by rain.
-It continued the following day as well, which was taken as a reserve for the final match, following which ICC deiced to declare both the sides as the winning team.
+It continued the following day as well, which was taken as a reserve for the final match, following which ICC decided to declare both the sides as the winning team.

 West Indies beat hosts England to lift title in 2004

-The format of 12 teams competing in a round-robin cum knockout format continued in 2004, with England being the hosts.
+The format of 12 teams competing in a round-robin format continued in 2004, with England being the hosts.
 Home conditions saw the English dominate the tournament, with explosive batsman Marcus Trescothick (261 runs) leading the run-scorers list and Andrew Flintoff (9 wickets) leading the wicket-takers list.

 Australia become the only team to defend ICC Champions Trophy (2006 and 2009)

-Despite the Australia cricket team’s dominance in world cricket that saw them win three consecutive ICC World Cups, the Kangaroos were never really successful in the ICC Champions Trophy until now.
-The 2006 edition was held in India, with Australia and West Indies reaching the final.
 However, the Men in Maroon couldn’t turn up for the grand finale as they could post a paltry target of 139 runs.
 Rain interruption made it tricky for Australia, but the chase was eventually reduced to 116 runs in 35 overs for them.
 Shane Watson and Damien Martyn ensured that the Kangaroos had no hiccup lifting their maiden ICC Champions Trophy.

 The 2009 edition of the Champions Trophy, which was held in South Africa, saw the number of participants getting reduced to eight teams.
 Australia and their archrivals New Zealand had reached the final, and the defending champions kept their superior form intact by bowling out the Kiwis for just 200 runs.
 It was followed by yet another super knock by Shane Watson in the Champions Trophy final as he tallied 105 runs in 129 balls to help his team win consecutive titles.